git-tfs/git-tfs/doc/commands/list-remote-branches.md

 ### Authentication

-If the TFS server need an authentication, you could use the _--username_ and _--password_ parameters.
-If you don't specify theses informations, you will be prompted to enter them.
-This informations are not store by git-tfs.
+If the TFS server needs an authentication, you could use the _--username_ and _--password_ parameters.
+If you don't specify this information, you will be prompted to enter them.
+This information is not stored by git-tfs.

     git tfs list-remote-branches http://tfs:8080/tfs/DefaultCollection -u=DISSRVTFS03\peter.pan -p=wendy